A Complete Idiot's Guide to Cuba

 Havana City is the capital of Cuba and it's the place where most tourists go.
 It's the most developed city of Cuba and the one with most choices in vacation rental.
 Obviously, all these houses belong to zones and each zone has its special characteristics.

 The hottest areas of Havana are mainly three: Old Havana / Centro Habana, Vedado / Nuevo Vedado and Miramar.
 There is also the area of Carlos III where the price of the rentals is more accessible but still this area belongs to Plaza, the same municipality of Vedado and Nuevo Vedado.
-And finally there are the famous beach areas of Guanabo, Boca Ciega and Brisas del Mar or the less known Playa Baracoa, which is located in the West opposite side of Havana.
+And finally there are the famous beach areas of Guanabo, Boca Ciega and Brisas del Mar or the less known Playa Baracoa, which is located on the western opposite side of Havana.
 Although our agency serves all areas without restrictions, most of the rental houses are nevertheless, and for obvious reasons, in these areas.
 To find them you just have to use the 'Search by' function of the main menu or the thematic links of the quick menu.

 Many of these areas have a dedicated page and description.
 Therefore we will only talk about the difference between them without describing each zone in detail.